-Area Description Notes & Guidance Tab On this tab, the following information is listed: • Detection Notes -Notes generated by Code Insight that specify the automated detection technique that was used to locate the component, license information (in the case that the license has changed from one version to another or the component has multiple licenses), attributes extracted from a POM or Manifest file containing project, and configuration details. • Audit Notes-Notes entered by the analyst based on findings during the analysis. • Usage Guidance -Notes entered by the analyst that indicate how the component should or should not be used in accordance with the company policy. • Remediation Notes -Notes entered by the security or legal experts related to remediation actions required for the given inventory item.
+Area Description Notes & Guidance Tab On this tab, the following information is listed: • Detection Notes -Notes generated by Code Insight that specify the automated detection technique that was used to locate the component, license information (in the case that the license has changed from one version to another or the component has multiple licenses), attributes extracted from a POM or Manifest file containing project, and configuration details. • Audit Notes-Notes entered by the analyst based on findings during the analysis. • Usage Guidance-Notes that indicate how the component should or should not be used in accordance with company policy.
+This content can be automatically generated to explain the specific policy behind why the current inventory item was automatically approved or rejected during a scan.
+The reviewer can also manually add notes that offer guidance in maintaining the component within policy parameters. • Remediation Notes -Notes entered by the security or legal experts related to remediation actions required for the given inventory item.
 Important - For inventory items that are rejected, the security and legal experts can use the Remediation Notes field to record the steps required by the Engineering team to fix the items.
 (The remediation steps are also found in the Excel version of the Audit Report.)
 Usage Lists details such as how the item is being distributed with your product, how the item's libraries are linked to your product, whether the item provides encryption technology, whether you have modified its code, and so forth.
 Usage details are important in determining how closely to monitor inventory items for intellectual property (IP) and security risk and in taking appropriate action to approve or reject inventory, create tasks for remediation, and issue alerts and notifications.
 Usage can also determine whether the item should be included in Third-Party Notices and what steps need to be taken to satisfy license obligations and conditions of use.
 Associated Files Tab Lists the codebase files associated with the inventory item.